Zachary Lansdowne: Biography

 Lansdowne was assigned to duty with the Royal Naval Air Service during and after World War I, to study dirigibles.
 He was awarded the Navy Cross "for distinguished service...as one of the crew of the British airship R-34, which in July 1919, made the first successful nonstop passage from England to the United States."

-He married Margaret "Betsy" Kennedy Ross (September 30, 1902 – June 9, 1982) on December 7, 1921, in Washington D.C.
+Lansdowne married Margaret "Betsy" Kennedy Ross (September 30, 1902 – June 9, 1982) on December 7, 1921, in Washington D.C.
 They had two children.
-She remarried after Lansdowne's death.
+She later remarried after Lansdowne's death.